anton-isidore/articles/articles/big-sadnesses-in-my-life/big-sadnesses-in-my-life.md

 - It must work over Tor or VPN (both aquisition of the card and the payment)
 - Card must worldwide accepted (usually prepaid card are not working at many stores)

-I don't believe it ever be solved.
+I don't believe it will be ever reliably solved.
 Here and then a new company pops up, it works for a while and they its shut down by card provider, bank or the regulator.

 #### Very, very dimm light at the end of the tunnel